SD-WAN: Definition, Why SD-WAN, Types and Advantages

 What is VeloCloud SD-WAN?

 VeloCloud optimizes the user experience over an WAN network that focuses on the use of cloud applications provided through the VeloCloud platform.
-LAN-to-cloud traffic is routed to the best route on the Internet, including automatic redirection if problems arise.
+LAN-to-cloud traffic is route to the best route on the Internet, including automatic redirection if problems arise.
 The managed service can also tailored to the needs of the brand.

 VeloCloud system appliances can deploy around the world, making this SD-WAN operator one of the most popular for multinational companies and increasing the number of remote workers around the world.